Chondroitin msm supplement and arthritis joint health benefit

 Biosci Biotechnol Biochem.
 2009.
 Matsuno Clinic for Rheumatic Diseases.

-The effects of an orally administered combination of a glucosamine chondroitin quercetin glucoside supplement on the synovial fluid properties of patients with osteoarthritis and rheumatoid arthritis were investigated.
-Forty-six osteoarthritis and twenty-two heumatoid arthritis patients were administered with the glucosamine chondroitin quercetin supplement orally for 3 months.
-Several parameters of the knee joints were monitored before and after supplementation.
+The effects of an orally administered combination of a glucosamine, chondroitin, quercetin glucoside supplement on the synovial fluid properties of patients with osteoarthritis and rheumatoid arthritis were investigated.
+Forty-six osteoarthritis and twenty-two rheumatoid arthritis patients were administered with the glucosamine chondroitin quercetin supplement orally for 3 months.
 The osteoarthritis patients showed a significant improvement in pain symptoms, daily activities (walking and climbing up and down stairs), and changes in the synovial fluid properties with respect to the protein concentration, molecular size of hyaluronic acid, and chondroitin 6-sulphate concentration were also observed.
-However, no such effects were observed in the heumatoid arthritis patients.
+However, no such effects were observed in the rheumatoid arthritis patients.
 Gucosamine chondroitin quercetin supplement has a beneficial effect on the synovial fluid properties in osteoarthritis patients.

 Allergic reactions are possible with glucosamine or chondroitin.
-Otherwise, no major side effects with chondroitin have yet been reported in the medical literature.
+Otherwise, no major side effects with chondroitin have yet been reported in the medical literature that we know of.

 Chondroitin 800 mg a day was given in addition to naprosyn 500 mg a day for a period of two years to a group of individuals with osteoarthritis of the hands.
 This group was compared to another group who only received naprosyn.
 Those who took chondroitin were found to have a slower rate of arthritis progression than those who only took naprosyn.

 Research with chondroitin supplements is not as consistent and extensive as it is with glucosamine.
-If you have arthritis, one option is to start with glucosamine 500 mg three times a day for a month.
-If, after a month, you haven't been helped, double your dose of glucosamine.
-If, after another month, you need additional relief, you can try chondroitin 500 mg three times a day.
+If you have arthritis, one option is to start with glucosamine 500 mg three times a day (or 1,500 mg once daily) in addition to chondroitin 500 mg three times a day.
 Another option is to start taking both together along with a few other nutrients and herb found through research to be helpful for arthritis.
 Some doctors think it may be better to use double the dose initially (at least once you have found out you are not getting side effects or have an allergic reaction to the lower dosages).

 Can a diabetic take chondroitin sulfate supplement?